Matt75/displayordercarrier/README.md

 # Display order carrier

-This is a demo module
+This is a demo module but can be used safely on your PrestaShop instance

 ## About